dask/dask-tutorial/README.md

 #### Graphviz on Windows

-You may need to do the following
+You may need to do install the dependencies like this:

-1. conda install -c conda-forge graphviz
+    conda install -c conda-forge graphviz
-2. conda install -c conda-forge python-graphviz
+    conda install -c conda-forge python-graphviz